zachmayer/backblaze_analysis/README.md

 | wdc huh721010ale600 | 10 | 20 | 40104 | 0 | 0.0 | 0.00% | 100.00% | 100.00% |
 | wdc hms5c4040ble641 | 04 | 1 | 2070 | 0 | 0.0 | 0.00% | 100.00% | 100.00% |

-Note that some drives have a vert low sample size, which gives them a very wide confidence interval.
+Note that some drives have a very low sample size, which gives them a very wide confidence interval.
 More data are needed for these drives to draw conclusions about their survival rates.